monetha/go-verifiable-data/README.md

 | `PassportLogicRegistry`  | [`0xabA015Fc83E9B88e8334bD9b536257db75e05295`](https://ropsten.etherscan.io/address/0xabA015Fc83E9B88e8334bD9b536257db75e05295) |
 | `PassportFactory` | [`0x87b7Ec2602Da6C9e4D563d788e1e29C064A364a2`](https://ropsten.etherscan.io/address/0x87b7Ec2602Da6C9e4D563d788e1e29C064A364a2) |

+Consider the process of deploying your own set of auxiliary repoutation protocol contracts to experiment with our implementation.
 If you are going to deploy your contracts, then you will have to support them yourself.

 This means that if the reputation protocol logic of the passport is updated by Monetha developers, you'll need to deploy a new `PassportLogic` contract, register it in an existing `PassportLogicRegistry` contract (by calling `addPassportLogic` method) and finally make it active (by calling `setCurrentPassportLogic`).

 If you use a set of Monetha deployed reputation protocol contracts, then the reputation passport logic is always up-to-date with latest fixes and features.

-### Bootstrap reputation protocol

-Consider the process of deploying your own set of auxiliary repoutation protocol contracts to experiment with our implementation.

 Prepare in advance the address that will be the owner of the deployed contracts.
 Make sure that it has enough funds to deploy contracts (1 ETH should be enough).
 Store the private key of this address in the file named `./owner.key`.